megan-grug/nature-adventure/README.md

 ### Acknowledgements

 Thank you to Adam, for keeping me fed whilst I hid away at my computer and to Richard for being a very patient listener.
+Also big thanks to Ger and Scott on the tutor support team who helped to point me in the right direction when I got stuck.

 ## DISCLAIMER